-The Council may dismiss:

-- for gross misconduct - if there is no improvement within the specified time period, in the conduct which has been the subject of a final written warning - if another instance of misconduct has occurred and a final written warning has already been issued and remains in force. - The Council will consider very carefully a decision to dismiss.
-If an employee is dismissed, he/she will receive a written statement of the reasons for his/her dismissal, the date on which the employment will end and details of his/her right of appeal.
-If the sub-committee decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file.
+- 33 The Council may dismiss: - for gross misconduct - if there is no improvement within the specified time period, in the conduct which has been the subject of a final written warning - if another instance of misconduct has occurred and a final written warning has already been issued and remains in force. - The Council will consider very carefully a decision to dismiss.
+If an employee is dismissed, they will receive a written statement of the reasons for their dismissal, the date on which the employment will end and details of their right of appeal.
+If the subcommittee decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file.
 Action taken as a result of the disciplinary meeting will remain in force unless it is modified as a result of an appeal.